 Of course, there’s a wide range of approaches you can take for a white paper, but if yours is specifically focused on a solution, then including the above components will help drive your point home effectively.

-3. It’s not the time to be cheap
+3. It’s not the time to cut corners

 The bottom line